-Table 34 and figure 17 present winter lodging collections for Fremont County, Idaho.
-In general, during the period when winter visitation to Yellowstone was decreasing (2002/2003 through 2005/2006), winter lodging tax collections in Fremont County trended upwards-the opposite of Yellowstone visitation trends.
-Fremont County winter lodging tax collections in 2005/2006 were more than double the level in the four years prior to 2002 (and the management changes that began in 2003).
-As table 34 shows, between 2003/2004 and 2009/2010 total sales for lodging in Fremont County for the months of December through March increased by almost 30%.
-Over the same period, annual tax collections for lodging for the State of Idaho increased 18%.
-However, many other factors affect lodging tax revenues in different parts of the state.
-Therefore, the NPS is unable to draw conclusions or determine causality about differences across different parts of the state.
+Table 32 and figure 17 present winter lodging collections for Fremont County, Idaho.
+In general, during the period of time when winter visitation to Yellowstone was decreasing (2002/2003 through 2005/2006), winter lodging tax collections in Fremont County trended upwards-the opposite of Yellowstone visitation trends.
+Fremont County winter lodging tax collections in 2005-2006 were over double the level seen in the four years prior to 2002 (and the management changes that began in 2003).
+Winter lodging taxes in Fremont County seem to more closely match the statewide 16.7% growth in lodging tax that occurred during the same period (Otter 2007).
+From 2006 to 2010, winter park visitation has remained relatively stagnant, whereas winter lodging tax collections have increased by more than 90%.
+Park County, Wyoming, on the east side of Yellowstone has similar winter lodging tax information during this same time period (see table 33 and figure 18).

-TABLE 34: FREMONT COUNTY, IDAHO, WINTER LODGING TAX COLLECTIONS COMPARED WITH YELLOWSTONE NATIONAL PARK WINTER VISITATION, 1996/1997 THROUGH 2009/2010
+TABLE 32: FREMONT COUNTY, IDAHO, WINTER LODGING TAX COLLECTIONS COMPARED WITH YELLOWSTONE NATIONAL PARK WINTER VISITATION, 1996/1997 THROUGH 2009/2010